aklindquist/ag_land_correlations/README.md

 # ag_land_correlations
-This file contains an introductory data analysis project in Python using Gapminder data to visually compare global trends in agricultural land area, CO2 emissions, and GDP.
+Here you will find an introductory data analysis project in Python using Gapminder data to visually compare global trends in agricultural land area, CO2 emissions, and GDP.